Families of discrete circular distributions with some novel applications: Examples

 There has been ongoing search to find a plausible test for testing unbiasedness of a roulette wheel.
-We described the roulette example in the introduction section and the need of suitable test for bias as well as detection of changepoint when bias creeps in.
 The problem is now more pressing than ever before with the rise of many online gaming sites, e.g. \url{ https://10bestcasinos.co.uk/en-en_d_rl.html }.
-Indeed, \citet[p.
-50]{mardia1972}, has touched the problem and proposed two simple models: we have already described the model based on the geometric model in Section \ref{S:construction}.
-He also proposed

-where $c_1$ and $c_2$ are the normalizing constants.
-But these distributions are of course not as flexible as our proposed families and were not applied.
-To illustrate our procedure, we consider data sequences obtained from spins of three different European roulette wheels.
-Note that here $m=37$ (as against American roulette $m=38$).
+For example, the UK Gambling Commission requires statistical testing to ensure fairness, by an approved third party as per the guidelines provided in their ``Testing strategy for compliance with remote gambling and software technical standards" at \url{http://www.gamblingcommission.gov.uk/}.)